 The Rolls-Royce Spitfire, PS853, is an unarmed, high-altitude reconnaissance aircraft, one of a batch of 79 Mk XIXs built at Supermarine, Southampton.
 The Mk XIX was powered by the 2,050 hp Griffon 65 or 66 and represented the pinnacle of the Spitfire’s development in terms of speed and altitude capability, with a top speed of 446mph and a ceiling of 42,000ft.

 Rich Goodwin’s unique Pitts S2S has symmetrical wings and four symmetrical ailerons with spades on the lower set to help reduce stick force in a roll.
-The six cylinder engine has more of a growl than its predecessors and this enables the S2S to draw longer vertical lines than its smaller brothers and sisters.
-It is also capable of spectacular tumbles and a different style of high energy aerobatics.
+The six-cylinder engine has more of a growl than its predecessors, enabling the S2S to draw longer vertical lines than its smaller brothers and sisters.
+It is also capable of spectacular tumbles and a different style of high-energy aerobatics.

 Undertaking aerobatic manoeuvres less than four metres apart in perfect formation, executing high-speed synchronised passes and extreme gyroscopic aerobatics, the team has won international accolades with their cutting-edge displays.
 The pilots fly the Extra 300, a low wing high-performance aircraft and have performed over 1,000 displays worldwide since forming 15 years ago.

 Solo and formation aerobatic displays by former national aerobatic champions Michael Pickin and Tom Cassells

 2021 Guernsey Air Display in memory of Michael Perrett

 Michael Perrett was a long-time supporter of the Air Display and Chairman of the Consortium for many years, helping to raise the display's profile within the business community along with the funds required to stage the annual event.